AiramLemes/Cook-Smart-App/README.md

 ## Screenshots

-Below are some screenshots of the application:
+Below are some screenshots of the application.
 More images can be found in the screenshots folder.
 <h2>Screenshots</h2>